Conjugacy classes of centralizers in unitary groups: Introduction

 \section{Introduction}

 Let $G$ be a group.
-Two elements $x$ and $y \in G$ are said to be $z$-equivalent, denoted as $x\sim_{z} y$, if their centralizers in $G$ are conjugate, i.e., $\mathcal Z_G(y)=g\mathcal Z_G(x)g^{-1}$ for some $g\in G$ where $\mathcal Z_G(x)$ denotes centralizer of $x$ in $G$.
-Clearly $\sim_{z}$ is an equivalence relation on $G$.
+Two elements $x$ and $y \in G$ are said to be $z$-equivalent, denoted as $x\sim_{z} y$, if their centralizers in $G$ are conjugate, i.e., $\mathcal Z_G(y)=g\mathcal Z_G(x)g^{-1}$ for some $g\in G$, where $\mathcal Z_G(x)$ denotes centralizer of $x$ in $G$.
+Clearly, $\sim_{z}$ is an equivalence relation on $G$.
 The equivalence classes with respect to this relation are called $z$-classes.
 It is easy to see that if two elements of a group $G$ are conjugate then their centralizers are conjugate thus they are also $z$-equivalent.
-However the converse need not be true, in general.
-We are interested in groups of Lie type where a group may have infinitely many conjugacy classes but finitely many $z$-classes.
-In geometry, $z$-classes describe the behavior of dynamical types.
+However, in general, the converse is not true.
+We are interested in reductive linear algebraic groups, where a group may have infinitely many conjugacy classes but finitely many $z$-classes.
+In geometry, $z$-classes describe the behaviour of dynamical types.
 That is, if a group $G$ is acting on a manifold $M$ then understanding (dynamical types of) orbits is related to understanding (conjugacy classes of) centralizers.
 In this paper, we explore this topic for certain classical groups.
-Steinberg~\cite{St} (section 3.6 Corollary 1 to Theorem 2) proved that for a reductive algebraic group $G$ defined over an algebraically closed field, of good characteristic, the number of $z$-classes are finite (even though there could be infinitely many conjugacy classes).
+Steinberg (see~\cite{St} Section 3.6 Corollary 1 to Theorem 2) proved that for a reductive algebraic group $G$ defined over an algebraically closed field, of good characteristic, the number of $z$-classes is finite (even though there could be infinitely many conjugacy classes).
 Thus, it is natural to ask how far ``finiteness of $z$-classes'' holds true for algebraic groups defined over a base field.
-This is certainly not true even for $GL_2$ over field $\mathbb Q$ (see section~\ref{non-example}).
-Thus we need to restrict to certain kind of fields. \begin{definition}[Property FE] A perfect field $\mathbb{F}$ of characteristic $\neq 2$ has the property {\rm FE} if $\mathbb{F}$ has only finitely many field extensions of any finite degree. \end{definition} Examples of such fields are algebraically closed field (for example, $\mathbb C$), real numbers $\mathbb R$, local fields (e.g., $p$-adics $\mathbb Q_p$) and finite fields $\mathbb F_q$.
-In~\cite{Ku} for $GL_n$ and in~\cite{GK1} for orthogonal groups $O(V,B)$ and symplectic groups $Sp(V,B)$, it is proved that over a field with property FE these groups have only finitely many $z$-classes.
-In this article, we extend this result to the unitary groups.
+This is certainly not true even for $GL_2$ over the field $\mathbb Q$ (see Section~\ref{example}).
+Thus we need to restrict to certain kind of fields. \begin{definition}[Property FE] A perfect field $\mathbb{F}$ of characteristic $\neq 2$ has the property {\rm FE} if $\mathbb{F}$ has only finitely many field extensions of any finite degree. \end{definition} Examples of such fields are an algebraically closed field (for example, $\mathbb C$), real numbers $\mathbb R$, local fields (e.g., $p$-adics $\mathbb Q_p$) and finite fields $\mathbb F_q$.
+In~\cite{Ku} for $GL_n$ and in~\cite{GK1} for orthogonal groups $O(V,B)$ and symplectic groups $Sp(V,B)$, it is proved that over a field with the property FE these groups have only finitely many $z$-classes.
+In this paper, we extend this result to the unitary groups.
 We prove the following result, \begin{theorem} Let $\mathbb F$ be a field with a non-trivial Galois automorphism of order $2$ and fixed field $\mathbb F_0$.
 Let $V$ be a finite dimensional vector space over $\mathbb F$ with a non-degenerate hermitian form $B$.
 Suppose that the fixed field $\mathbb{F}_0$ has the property {\rm FE}.
-Then, the number of $z$-classes in the unitary group $U(V,B)$ is finite. \end{theorem} This theorem is proved in section~\ref{prooftheorem1}.
+Then, the number of $z$-classes in the unitary group $U(V,B)$ is finite. \end{theorem} This theorem is proved in Section~\ref{prooftheorem1}.